codith/Group-33-First-Capstone-Project/README.md

 Olagunju Ayomide worked on the part that has the access your files anywhere, security you can trust, real time collaboration and store any type of file.

-Augustine started from the next picture after that till see how fylo works, then stop there.
+Augustine started from the next picture after that till see how fylo works.

 Temitope Ajayi started the testimonial and stop and the Satish patel side.